Raphael Boguslav

 He started a studio with his then wife and partner but his interest turned to painting.
 With the encouragement of his friend, John Benson, he moved to Newport, RI and eventually resumed his career in lettering, calligraphy and graphic design.
 In addition to designing myriad logos, hand lettering pieces and other miscellany, Raphael also designed a font "Avia" for Font Bureau.
 Originally drawn for a custom client, it was a prize winner in an international typeface competition.

-He has taught at Cooper Union and RISD as well as many workshops nationally.
-Currently he works entirely on the Mac, continues to pursue a lifelong interest in classical piano and builds radio controlled model airplanes.
+He taught at Cooper Union and RISD as well as many workshops nationally.
+Eventually he worked entirely on the Mac.
+With characteristic ardor, he continued to pursue a lifelong interest in classical piano.
+Additional passions included people (he was a brilliant conversationalist and raconteur) tennis, and radio controlled model airplanes.
+He died from complications from injuries sustained in a motor vehicle accident, one week before his 81st birthday.